theoxylo/node-gdsn/README.md

 })
 ```

-### To extract trade items one at a time from a potentially large CIN message (using streams):
+### To extract trade items from a CIN stream one at a time:
-  * large CIN files may be 10+ MB and contain hundreds of items
+  * this approach lets your callback work with each trade item
-  * this approach lets you work with each trade item using a callback
+  * the first trade item will not be deliverd until the dataRecipient has been read from the stream

 ```js
 var fs   = require('fs')